Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 * Frostfall
 * Immersive Horses
 * Follower Live Package

-Requiem is the core mod in this pack - It literally cannot be removed.
+* Requiem is the core mod in this pack - It literally cannot be removed.

+For anything else  read the advise [Here](https://old.reddit.com/r/skyrimmods/comments/14d7x1t/the_do_not_remove_any_mod_midplaythrough_is_awful/) about uninstalling mods mid-play-though.

 ---